daniel1124/AI-algorithms/README.md

 `git commit -am "<funny message vilifying TAs for the update>"`

+# Testing

+A friendly reminder: please ensure that your submission is in `player_submission.py`.
+The scripts described in the following section automatically send that file to the servers for processing.

 # Play against a test agent
 To play against a test agent, use `python submit.py play_isolation`.
 (If you are a TA, add the option `--provider udacity`).